Table of Contents

 What Is Topic Clustering?

-Topic clustering is a content strategy that organizes website content around broad topics (pillar pages) with multiple supporting articles (cluster content) that address specific subtopics.
+Topic clustering is a content strategy that organizes website content around broad topics (pillar pages) with multiple supporting articles (cluster content) addressing specific subtopics.
 This architectural approach replaces traditional chronological blogging with strategic content hubs designed to demonstrate comprehensive expertise.

 The methodology emerged as search engines evolved beyond keyword matching to understand semantic relationships and topical context.
 Google’s algorithms now reward websites that provide thorough coverage of subject areas through interconnected, high-quality content networks.